 Spanish 1 - Beginners

-This module is designed to take students from ab initio level (absolute beginners) to a level of written and aural comprehension, writing and speaking skills roughly commensurate with A-level.
+This module is designed to take students from absolute beginners to a level of written and aural comprehension, writing and speaking skills roughly commensurate with A-level.
 At the end of the course, students should be able to comprehend and respond to written and aural texts over a comprehensive range of current affairs, cultural and every day topics and engage in everyday social conversation.
 You will spend five hours per week in lectures studying for this module.

 Introduction to Literature in Spanish